Gutsssssssssss/go-go-go/README.md

 ## Core Components

->We built this project from scratch to explore the basics of Go and demonstrate its use in a real-world application.
+>We tried to build this project from scratch to explore the basics of Go and demonstrate its use in a real-world application.
 Below are the main components of the project:

 - **Logging**: Using [Slog](https://pkg.go.dev/log/slog), a structured logger for Go, to debug the application, track game flow, and resolve issues.
 - **Testing**: Go’s testing environment enabled us to write testable code and address complex challenges (e.g., physics and UI rendering).
 We used [Require](https://pkg.go.dev/github.com/stretchr/testify/require) for assertions.